jet/dotnet-templates/README.md

 Ideally use the full name.
 If you can't help it, [use `module` aliases as outlined below](#dont-open-events) instead.
 If you are opening it because you also need to touch the Fold State, [don't do that either](#dont-open-fold).

-Exception: for the unit tests associated with a single Aggregate, `open Aggregate` may make sense.
-As long as it's exactly that one `Aggregate`
+Exception: for the unit tests associated with a single Aggregate, `open Aggregate` may make sense. _As long as it's a single `Aggregate`_.

 <a name="dont-open-events"></a>
 ### ❌ DONT `open <Aggregate>.Events`